ocfl-archive/gocfl/README.md

 ## Why
 There are several [OCFL tools & libraries](https://github.com/OCFL/spec/wiki/Implementations#code-libraries-validators-and-other-tools) which already exists.
+This software is build with the following motivation.

-### Container & I/O Performance
+### I/O Performance
+Regarding Performance, Storage I/O generates the main performance issues.
+Therefor, every file should be read and written only once.
+Only in case of deduplication, the checksum of a file is calculated before ingest and a second time while ingesting.

+### Container
-Serialization of an OCFL Storage Root into a container format like ZIP should be possible without much overhead on disk I/O. Therefor generation of an OCFL Container should be possible with one Read and one Write Task.
-Including checksums and compression (ZIP).
-Without deduplication this library supports this functionality.
+Serialization of an OCFL Storage Root into a container format like ZIP must not generate overhead on disk I/O. Therefor generation of an OCFL Container is possible without intermediary file system ocfl store.

+#### Encryption
+For storing OCFL Container at low security locations (cloud storage etc.) there's a possibility for creating an AES-256 encrypted container while ingesting.

 ### Extensions
 Extensions described in the OCFL Standard are quite open in their functionality and can belong to [Storage Root](https://ocfl.io/1.1/spec/#storage-root-extensions) or [Object](https://ocfl.io/1.1/spec/#object-extensions).
 Since there's no specification of a generic extension api, it's hard to integrate specific extension hooks into other libraries.
 This library identifies 7 different hooks for extensions till now.

+#### Indexer
+While ingesting content into OCFL Objects, technical metadata should be extracted and stored besides the manifest data.
+This enables the extraction of technical metadata besides the content.
+Since OCFL Structure is quite rigid, there's need for a special extensions supporting this.

 ## Functionality